 - open to any type of experimental development innovation project

-Innovation loan competitions will be spaced out over 2 years and run to the end of 2019.
+Innovation loan competitions will run over 2 years to 2020.

 More details on the loan competitions will be made available here as these are confirmed.